The Importance of Protecting Your International Workforce

 Alternatively, you might find that nearly all employees travel internationally, but only occasionally.
 This is common in tech firms with remote teams that gather yearly for events.

-Talk directly with employees about their needs and priorities for international travel.
+Conduct one-on-one discussions with employees to understand their specific needs and travel priorities.
 What have their experiences been with healthcare, travel disruptions, or cancellations?
 What coverage would give them peace of mind and help them focus on work?

 Understanding their concerns allows you to tailor coverage that supports productivity, fosters goodwill, and makes business travel more appealing.